DanRoscigno/Recipes/website/recipes/Black-Top_Marble_Cheesecake.md

 _Glaze:_

 Bring cream to simmer in heavy saucepan over low heat.
 Add chocolate and stir until smooth.
 Cool to room temperature.
-Pour over top and sides of cake.
+Pour over top and sides of cake.�